Are you a coach or a therapist?

 How will you know what’s best for me?

-I donโt.
+I don’t.
 You do.
-You just donโt realise it yet.
-Everyone knows whatโs right or wrong for them, or for those around them.
-But knowing whatโs right or wrong, or good or bad, is not where we struggle.
-Understanding how we may be sabotaging our own efforts to achieve those outcomes is where we fall short because we often get in our own way without realising it.
-Thatโs when we need a fresh perspective, or deeper insights into what we may be missing in our efforts to achieve the life that we want.
-I provide such perspective to you.
+You just don’t realise it yet.
+Everyone knows what’s right or wrong for them, or for those around them.
+But knowing what’s right or wrong, or good or bad, is not where we struggle.
+Understanding how we are sabotaging our own efforts to achieve those outcomes is where we fall short because we often get in our own way without realising it.
+That’s when we need a fresh perspective, or deeper insights about life.
+That’s what I help you to achieve.

 My life experiences, my emotional make-up, my support structure, and even my resources are all different from yours.
-Thatโs why me telling you how to do things in your life will be problematic because it assumes that you must react or deal with things the way that I would if I were in your place.
-That is not sustainable because the moment your circumstances change, those instructions will become redundant, and youโll need to come back for more advice.
-I want you to be able to live your life with your convictions, in a way that is sustainable without needing long-term coaching or therapy to cope with life.
+That’s why me telling you how to do things in your life won’t work.
+By me telling you what to do, it assumes that the way that I would deal with things if I were in your place is what’s best for you.
+That is rarely sustainable because I am not you.
+You are unique, and so are your life’s challenges.
+I want you to be able to live your life with your convictions in a way that is sustainable without you becoming dependent on me to solve all your problems.

 How much does it cost for coaching?